 ﴾27﴿ Yaa Banee Aadama laa yaftinannnakumush Shaitaanu kamaaa akhraja abawaikum minal Jannati yanzi'u 'anhumaa libaasahumaa liyuriyahumaa saw aatihimaaa; innahoo yaraakum huwa wa qabeeluhoo min haisu laa tarawnahum; innaa ja'alnash Shayaateena awliyaaa'a lillazeena laa yu'minoon

-﴾24﴿ He said, Allah Almighty Come down, some of you will be enemies to others, And you will be settled and benefited in the earth for a while
+﴾24﴿ Allah, the Most High, said: “Get down, some of you will be enemies to others.
+And for you on the earth will be a dwelling place and enjoyment for a time.”

-﴾26﴿ O children of Adam, We have created for you a garment that covers your private parts and is an adornment, and the garment of piety is the best of all This is one of the blessings of Allah Almighty so that you accept advice
+﴾26﴿ O children of Adam, surely We have created for you clothing that covers your private parts and is an adornment.
+But the garment of piety—that is best.
+This is among the blessings of Allah, the Most High, so that you may take heed.

-﴾27﴿ O children of Adam, don't let Satan deceive you like he took your parents out of Paradise, Take away their clothes from them so that they can see their private parts, He sees you and his children in a way that you do not see them, We make the devils friends (to follow) for those who do not believe
+﴾27﴿ O children of Adam, do not let Satan deceive you as he drove your parents out of Paradise, stripping them of their garments to expose their shame to them.
+Surely, he and his descendants see you from where you cannot see them.
+We have made the devils friends to those who do not believe.

 [24] After forgiveness and repentance, this ruling is a proof that being sent down to earth was not a punishment for sin, but rather a consequence of the tree (i.e., eating from it).